 Serious threats made by a student against the life of another student, teacher or other school personnel shall immediately be reported to the Principal or his/her designee.
-The

-Principal may at his/her discretion under the circumstances inform the person to whom the threat was directed of the situation.
+The Principal may at his/her discretion under the circumstances inform the person to whom the threat was directed of the situation.
 Appropriate authorities may be called.
-See, 4.4.16, below.

 1st Offense: Parent/guardian contacted.
 Administrative discretion.
-Up two (2) day inschool suspension.
+Up to two (2) days in-school suspension.

 2nd Offense: Parent/guardian contacted.
 Administrative discretion.
-Up to ten (10) day suspension.
+Up to ten (10) days suspension.